Key Word Search

 Conventional Wisdom?

-Much of the above discussion regarding the role of the human form in the perception of the kinetic depth effect is simply my parroting of explanations that have been provided by early pioneers on the subject.
+Much of the above discussion regarding the role of the human form in the perception of the kinetic depth effect is simply my parroting of explanations that have been provided by others on the subject.
 In some circles, these explanations have come to be treated as conventional wisdom, and, as such, they are seldom questioned or tested.

 Does the mask effect really have, as its primary cause, our deeply impressed expectations about the human face?
 One way to test this assertion might be to try to replicate the mask illusion, but without the human facial features that are so often credited for its effectiveness.